ashfordhill/ashhill.dev/HUMAN.md

 Zencoder has been a top contender; it is able to handle sweeping, generic visual changes especially well. **Probably a good tool for large, sweeping changes**.

+You can also use 2+ chats at once.
+Although, because it likes to run builds and dev servers to test its own changes, this can end up getting buggy and weird.
+Probably best to have it not test changes and have multi-chats going on for different features that for sure won't touch each other.
+This does speed up development by quite a bit..when it works out.

 When coming up with a strategy to use png assets as tiles, it seemed to reach a wall with smooth implementations.

 Possible reasons: